 They’ll also be returning to the Northern Ireland’s AVA Festival this weekend.
 Not only a home country favourite, the Belfast party has grown to become one of Europe’s most energetic festivals.
 Now celebrating their fifth edition, they’ll once again be celebrating, amplifying and developing the strong current of electronic music and AV throughout Belfast and beyond for the past 5 years, welcoming back a whole host of homegrown heroes and new editions.

-Catching up with the pair ahead of the event, Brame & Hamo hit us with a selection of some all time favourites that have helped them define their own production methods and ideas.
-Check below.
+Catching up with the pair ahead of the event, Brame & Hamo hit us with some of their favourite early 2000’s techno and progressive tunes that have helped define their own production methods and ideas.

 1. Bryan Zentz – D-Clash